kenjennings/Atari-Breakout76/README03Gameplay.md

 The arcade implementation is simple:
 - When the Ball strikes the Left or Right vertical borders the Ball is deflected in the horizontal directions.
 - When the Ball strikes a Brick it is deflected in the opposite vertical direction.
-- After striking a Brick the Ball will not be deflected by another Brick until it first rebounds from the Top Border or the Paddle.
+- After striking a Brick the Ball will not be deflected by another Brick until it first rebounds from the Top Border or the Paddle (or from the Bottom border when the game is in demo/attract mode.)

 Most of the time the Breakout game behavior requires the player rebound the Ball with the Paddle for each Brick destroyed.